khudgins/documentation/console/console/console_overview.rst

 1. Custom Logo
 ~~~~~~~~~~~~~~
-This logo can be customized for your enStratus installation.
+This logo can be customized for your Enstratius installation.

 2. User Profile
 ~~~~~~~~~~~~~~~